SerhiiCho/timeago-docs/docs/upgrade.md

 # Upgrade Guide from v2 to v3
 Timeago `v3` was a major release with the full rewrite of the library.
 It gave us a better and easier way to add support for a new language and improved error handling.
 This guide will help you to upgrade from `v2` to `v3`.

+I've decided to not include new features in this release to make the upgrade process as smooth as possible.
+I'll add them in the next feature release.
+The version `3.0.0` focuses on the package API changes.

-## Changes
+## Breaking Changes
-- **Improved error handling**.
-The `Parse` function now returns an error as the second returned value
 - **Update package namespace**.
 Changed package namespace to `github.com/SerhiiCho/timeago/v3`
 - **Rename a function**.
 Renamed `SetConfig` function to `Configure` to make it better fit into Go naming conventions

+## Improvements
+- **Improved error handling**.
+The `Parse` function now returns an error as the second returned value
+- **New language addition is improved**.
+Add ability to change the output of the `Parse` function when adding a support for a new language by adding a `format` field to a `JSON` file
 - **New language files structure**.
 Change the file structure for `JSON` language files.
 They have now format to match [CLDR Specifications](https://cldr.unicode.org/index/cldr-spec/plural-rules)
-- **New language addition is improved**.
-Add ability to change the output of the `Parse` function when adding a support for a new language by adding a `format` field to a `JSON` file
-- **Overwriting translation API change**.
-Change the API for setting custom translations to overwrite default translations.
-The `JSON` file structures for languages `en.json`, `ru.json`, etc., are now different

 ## Upgrade steps